 In 21st Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21) held in December 2015, the Paris Agreement, an international framework for climate change after 2020, was adopted and put into effect in November 2016.
 The Paris Agreement set out a global long-term target of keeping the average rise in global temperature from before the industrial revolution to below 2°C, and requires all signatory countries to set out emission reduction targets to work toward.
 In December 2018, countries came together again in COP24 to agree on rules to implement the Agreement and started full-scale efforts in January 2020.

-In COP26 held in November 2021 in Glasgow, England, countries came to an agreement on the remaining challenge of trading carbon emissions, completing the Paris Agreement rulebook.
-Efforts based on this Rulebook is expected to help cut the world's carbon emissions.
+In COP26 held in November 2021, countries came to an agreement on the trading carbon emissions, completing the Paris Agreement rulebook.